ROCm/rocm-blogs/blogs/software-tools-optimization/hipify/README.md

 build systems with both Make and CMake.

-Unlike many other GPU-programmming paradigms, the HIP API is a thin layer that sits close to the hardware, enabling HIP code to run with the same performance as its counterpart on NVIDIA GPUs.
+Unlike many other GPU-programmming paradigms, the HIP API is a thin layer that sits close to the hardware, enabling HIP code to run with the similar performance as its counterpart on NVIDIA GPUs.

 ## Next time